oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/1-components/components.md

 ## Task 5: Get the OIC AppID (ClientID)

-To enable Resource Principal, we need the OIC APPID.
+To enable Resource Principal, you need the OIC APPID.

 1. Go the console 3-bar/hamburger menu and select
     1. Identity & Security